 After a large storm, your area might be crawling with amateur roofing companies – or worse, scam artists.
 Be sure you are simply requesting an estimate and not entering a contract.
 Read the fine print before you sign any documents.

 Tip #4: Consider Whether You Should File an Insurance Claim for Repair

 The cost for a total roof replacement could top $20,000, but not all roofing repairs are so expensive.
 A small $3,000 partial replacement or patch job might not be worth filing a claim.
 There are a few considerations:

 In theory, you should be able to file a claim whenever your home needs repairs, as long as your policy covers them.
 But it’s important not to overdo the claims or it may put up red flags for your insurance provider.
 Worse, your claims history goes in a national database and new insurance companies might refuse to take you on or could charge you an outlandish rate.
 Experts commonly suggest paying out of pocket for repairs until they reach the $5,000 mark.

 When Your Insurance Company Denies Your Insurance Claim for Roof Repair

 Receiving a denial from an insurance company or receiving a ridiculously low settlement offer, leaves homeowners feeling shocked and afraid.
 The good news is you don’t have to accept it.

 Contact the Georgia Association of Public Insurance Adjusters (GAPIA) to find a professional to help you appeal the decision.
 Alternatively, you can hire a lawyer.
 In both cases, the fees for their work come out of a settlement, so you shouldn’t need to pay them any money upfront.

 You can also reduce your risks when filing an insurance claim for roof repair by hiring Hopewell Roofing and Restoration for your initial damage assessment.
+We know all about the roof insurance claim process.
 Contact us today at 678-771-5372.